• Skip to main content

 Wild Animal Sanctuary – Keenesburg

-Wild Horses in Colorado
+List of Wild Horses

 Colorado has several Herd Management Areas (HMA) on the western slope of the state.
 These horse ranges offer plenty of acreages and natural landscapes to roam on.
 Visit these areas for a chance to see a wild horse and other members of its herd.